smartweber/angular-fuse-video/README.md

-# TrainingTube 2.0 Frontend #
+# VideoTube Frontend #

 ### What is this repository for? ###

-* The TrainingTube 2.0 Frontend - based on Angular/Fuse
+* VideoTube Frontend - based on Angular/Fuse
 * Version 0.1

 ### How do I get set up? ###